DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. Stylize the type of variadic arguments as `{...Type}`, use plural variable names, and surround variable names in brackets to indicate optionality.
+  1. Stylize the variadic argument types as `{...Type}`, with plural variable names, and surround the variable names in brackets to indicate optionality.

     ```js
     // Bad